10 Things to Do with Kids in Ithaca

 Here are 10 Ideas for Things to Do with Kids in Ithaca that are Now Open

-This interactive children’s science museum has reopened with modifications to their offerings, inclusion and safety remain core values.
-The outdoor mini golf is included free with all admission, and fun for the whole family.
+This interactive children’s science museum offer interactive indoor exhibits as well as outdoor play spaces, inclusion and safety remain core values.
+The seasonal outdoor mini golf is included free with all admission, and fun for the whole family.
 This museum is a member of the Discovery Trail.
 See their website for additional learning resources.

 Fossils, bees, geology – this museum's exhibits are geared toward older children and adults.
 See their website for additional learning resources.
 This museum is a member of the Discovery Trail.

 Discover Cayuga Lake offers educational and fun boat cruises with a variety of themes aboard the MV Teal.
-School's Out Charters provides private boat charters for family pods of up to 6 people on a 29’ luxury vessel to enjoy a sunset cruise on Cayuga Lake.
+School's Out Charters provides private boat charters for family groups of up to 6 people on a 29’ luxury vessel to enjoy a sunset cruise on Cayuga Lake.
 Bring your own food and drink, and your family will love the photo opportunities!
 Reservations are required for both boat experiences.
 Inquire about additional chartered boat cruise options.

 Kayak, stand up paddleboard, or canoe!
 Outfitters have rentals available from Taughannock Blvd, Taughannock Falls Park, and Myers Park in Lansing.
 Teens over 15 years old can go out on their own as long as a parent or guardian is present at the time of rental, policies are subject to change.
 Advance reservations are required.

 In 2019, The History Center moved to the Tompkins Center for History & Culture on the Downtown Commons.
 You will find numerous interesting stories about how Ithaca and Tompkins County have had a role in shaping history.
-See their website for additional learning resources.
 This museum is a member of the Discovery Trail.

 Free, and open to everyone.
 With many of the features designed for the discovery and play of young children, the whole family will be inspired at this 3-acre naturescape.
 It is located near the Cayuga Waterfront Trail, for additional walking and biking opportunities.
 See their website for additional learning resources and scheduled programs.